OUR JACKS ARE SPECIAL

 Being from Ireland, Jacks have been a part of my life since early childhood, they are one of the most popular breeds there.
 They come in all shapes and sizes, some are a bit horrid, some bounce off the walls and others have the more happy go lucky disposition, up for anything kind of dog.
 The latter is my type.

-I raise the shorter type, all my jacks are 11" or under, except Alice :) who is just over 11"
+I raise the shorter type, all my jacks are 11" or under, most are 10" and under.

 I have brought over 3 different lines from Ireland and